acrager/jekyll-now/_posts/2018-02-11-Divergence-of-Pressure.md

 where $$\vec \kappa$$ is the magnetic curvature. $$\vec \kappa$$ is positive pointing in toward the curvature focal point.

-We can use Maxwell's equation for the divergence of the magnetic field to determine the divergence of the \emph{direction} of the magnetic field.
+We can use Maxwell's equation for the divergence of the magnetic field to determine the divergence of the direction of the magnetic field.

 $$
 \begin{align}